ivanvoitovych/viewi-reactphp-demo/README.md

 ## Configuration

+Couple of important settings to consider here.

 To run Viewi application you need to tell Viewi where to put its compiled files.
 It should be a public folder.

 In this case, it is a `public` folder:

  `__DIR__ . '/../public/'`

+Public url path to resolve assets, in this case it's an empty string `''` (means assets base URL is `http://localhost/`)

+NPM watch setting, you can either use it, or you can disable it.

+`->watchWithNPM(true)` or `->watchWithNPM(false)`

+Setting it to `false` will trigger a build process on the first request.

 The final config should look something like this: